nefarius/AdvancedUpdaterGitHubProxy/README.md

 ## Why?
 The Advanced Installer Updater already has [GitHub Integration](https://www.advancedinstaller.com/user-guide/qa-github-updater-integration.html#qa-github-updater-integration)?

-Although GitHub Integration now being a thing, I like the freedom of total customization with this proxy approach.
+Although GitHub Integration now is a thing, I like the freedom of total customization with this proxy approach.
 Reasons include:

 - **Custom domain and load-balancing**
-  When hard-coding the GitHub releases URL you'll (obviously) depend on GitHubs availability and rate limits.
+  When hard-coding the GitHub releases URL you'll (obviously) depend on GitHub availability and rate limits.
 With this proxy you can completely customize the updater URL including the domain and using custom DNS load balancing and fault tolerance settings.
 - **Extra fields are read from Markdown body as HTML comments**